Connect with others who understand.

 Managing Myasthenia Gravis

-Take charge of your myasthenic crisis care to keep your disease well managed and prevent complications.
-Talk to your neurologist about the risks and benefits of MG treatment options, such as immunosuppressant medications, and how they may affect your risk of other medical conditions.
+Take charge of your myasthenia care to manage your disease and prevent complications.
+Talk to your neurologist about the risks and benefits of myasthenia gravis treatment options, such as immunosuppressant medications, and how they may affect your risk of other medical conditions.

-It’s also important to make sure you and all of your health care providers are aware of drugs you should either avoid or use with caution when living with myasthenic crisis, including:
+Make sure you and all of your healthcare providers know which drugs to avoid or use with caution during a myasthenic crisis, including:

 • Beta-blockers